-Book illustration by Book Illustrator Duncan Long - Swordsmith Alejandro Delgado
+Book Illustration: Swordsmith Alejandro Delgado

 It’s funny how sometimes a picture can spring into an artist’s mind fully finished (for all practical purposes); no question about the layout, how the character will hold his arms, what colors to use.
 The vision appears full grown, like armored Athena springing from the head of Zeus.